Avignon Provence-alpes-cote Dazur, France Travel Guide

 The attractions, the Palais des Papes and the Pont Saint-Bénézet, dominate the city's historical landscape.
 The two are UNESCO-LISTED Sites and invite deep dives into Avignon's papal past.

-A public park next to the Palais, it provides stunning panoramic views of the city, the Rhône, and the surrounding countryside.
+A public park beside the Palais, it provides stunning panoramic views of the city, the Rhône, and the surrounding countryside.

-Beyond famous landmarks, Avignon offers a range of museums, quiet churches, and picturesque streets, like Rue des Teinturiers with its historic waterwheels.
+Beyond famous landmarks, Avignon has a selection of museums, quiet churches, plus charming streets, like Rue des Teinturiers with its historic waterwheels.